 WILLA CATHER, American writer died (b.
 1873); O Willa, My Willa!
 An eminent author who grew up in the state of Nebraska in the U.S, Cather is best known for her depictions of frontier life on the Great Plains in novels such as O Pioneers!, My Antonia, and Death Comes for the Archbishop.

 As a student at the University of Nebraska in the early 1890s, Cather sometimes used the masculine nickname “William” and wore masculine clothes.
 A photograph in the University of Nebraska archives depicts Cather, “her hair shingled, at a time when long hair was fashionable, and dressed boyishly.”

-Throughout Cather’s adult life, her most significant relationships were with women.
+Throughout her adult life, Willa Cather’s most significant relationships were with women.
 These included her college friend Louise Pound; the Pittsburgh socialite Isabelle McClung, with whom Cather traveled to Europe; opera singer Olive Fremstad; and most notably, the editor Edith Lewis.